Terms used:

 If the maximum quota at a Regional Synchronized Skating Championship is not filled due to insufficient entries, that Event may be held, but is not mandatory.

-The Canadian Figure Skating Championships will be completed no later than the first Sunday following January 31 (Junior and Senior) or February 28 (Novice) of the current Registration Year.
+The Canadian Figure Skating Championships will be completed no later than the first Sunday following January 31 of the current Registration Year.
 The dates of the Canadian Figure Skating Championships will be announced to all Clubs not later than July 1 preceding the championships.

-The following Events will comprise the Canadian Figure Skating Championships: men’s singles, women’s singles, pairs, ice dance and synchronized skating.
-It will be divided into two competitions: Junior/Senior, and Novice.
+The following Events will comprise the Canadian Figure Skating Championships: men’s singles, women’s singles, pairs, ice dance and synchronized skating for two categories: Junior and Senior.

 One of a pair or ice dance team placing first, second or third in a Senior Canadian Event discipline may not enter the same Event discipline in the Junior Category at the Canadian Figure Skating Championships with a different partner in a subsequent year.